ben-bradley/guvna/README.md

 Versions
 --------
+* 0.0.3 - Tweaked calculation of `max` if it's omitted.

-0.0.2 - Refactored to use tracking variables as using events created unnecessary comnplexity especially when nesting guvnas.
+* 0.0.2 - Refactored to use tracking variables as using events created unnecessary comnplexity especially when nesting guvnas.
-0.0.1 - Initial drop, used events to manage concurrency.
+* 0.0.1 - Initial drop, used events to manage concurrency.